sparroweventmarketing/event_finder/README.md

 3. Enter your settings and click "Save" to update your settings.

 ### FAQs
-1. **How accurate is this?** - This extension pulls events from Songkick's event feed.
+1. **How accurate is this?**  This extension pulls events from Songkick's event feed.
 The data may be incomplete or inaccurate.

-2. **Who built this?** - I did!
+2. **Who built this?**  I did!
 Hi, I'm Mike Mauer from Sparrow.
-Want to sell more tickets? [https://getsparrow.co](Learn how Sparrow can help »)
+Want to sell more tickets?
+Learn how Sparrow can help » https://getsparrow.co